hadenlabs/gh-extension-template/docs/contributing.md

 # How To Contribute

-Contributions to base-template are welcome.
+Contributions to gh-extension-template are welcome.

 Feel free to use all of the contribution options:

-- Contribute to base-template repositories on [GitHub](https://github.com/hadenlabs/base-template).
+- Contribute to gh-extension-template repositories on [GitHub](https://github.com/hadenlabs/gh-extension-template).
 See [Git flow](./contribute/git-flow.md).

 ## Getting Started